elsampsa/valkka-core/README.md

                   +--> Filesystem          +------> [OpenGLThread] -- > X window system

 Some key features of the Valkka library are:
-- Python3 API: create process topologies from python3 only.
+- Python3 API: create process topologies from Python3.
 - Develop sleek graphical interfaces fast with PyQt.
 - The library itself runs purely in C++.
 No python Global Interpreter Lock (GIL) problems here.
 - Connections to streaming devices (IP cameras, SDP files) are done using the Live555 media streaming library